 Verify the Repository

-After creating the repository file, verify that it has been added successfully by running:
+After creating the repository file, verify that DNF recognizes the new repository by listing all enabled repositories:

 sudo dnf repolist

-Successful repository verification produces output similar to this:
+Successful repository verification produces output similar to this example from Rocky Linux 10:

 repo id repo name appstream Rocky Linux 10 - AppStream baseos Rocky Linux 10 - BaseOS extras Rocky Linux 10 - Extras vscode Visual Studio Code